 Teenage Tales of Queen via Ten Objects

 My first ever concert ticket, signed by Brian.
 On the back he wrote: ‘Rock on – B!’
-The sellotape marks indicate that I either displayed it on my bedroom wall or in a scrapbook.
+The sellotape marks indicate that I displayed it on my bedroom wall or in a scrapbook.

 I wonder what you regard as most valuable Queen possession.
 For me, it is a simple piece of paper: the ticket stub for my first ever Queen concert, which was Stafford Bingley Hall on 6 May 1978 during the News of the World European tour.
 Re-reading set lists and hearing recordings from the tour, I confess that virtually nothing of the concert itself has stuck in the memory.
 According to Queen Live, the band performed the standard set list.
 Perhaps I was just too young.
 Memories of my second gig — the Liverpool Empire, 6 December 1979, on the Crazy Tour — are much more vivid.